Estimation of a multivariate von Mises distribution for contaminated torus data: Background on weighted likelihood estimation

 with $\delta(\vect{y})\in [-1,+\infty)$ \citep{lindsay1994, markatou1998weighted}.
-Large values of the Pearson residual function correspond to regions of the support $\mathcal{Y}$ where the model fits the data poorly, meaning that the observation is unlikely to occur under the assumed model.
+Large values of the Pearson residual function correspond to regions of the support $\mathcal{Y}$ where the model fits the data poorly, meaning that $\vect{y}$ is unlikely to occur under the assumed model.
+The finite sample counterpart of (\ref{pearson}) can be obtained as